drduh/macOS-Security-and-Privacy-Guide/README.md

 Internal requirements count=1 size=124
 ```

-### Creating a Bootable USB Installer
+### Creating a bootable USB installer

-macOS installers can be made with the `createinstallmedia` utility included in `Contents/Resources` folder of the installer application bundle.
+Instead of booting from the network or using target disk mode, a bootable macOS installer can be made with the `createinstallmedia` utility included in `Contents/Resources` folder of the installer application bundle.
 See [Create a bootable installer for macOS](https://support.apple.com/en-us/HT201372), or run the utility without arguments to see how it works.

 **Note** Apple's installer [does not appear to work](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/120) across OS versions.
 If you want to build a 10.12 image, for example, the following steps must be run on macOS verison 10.12!